Dorothy Dandridge Dies at Age 42 & Endures Endless Tragedy in Her Last Years. But She Continues to Inspire Us. From 1958, it's Tamango.

-Despite the constant tragedy upon tragedy, Dorothy Dandridge still seemed to have a bit of her fighting spirit left.
-She picked herself up, and tried for another career comeback.
+Dottie picked herself up, and tried for another career comeback.
 As Dorothy assessed her financial situation in her autobiography [ aff. link],

 “It was only a million bucks, I told myself, so go get another.”

 On September 8, 1965, Dorothy Dandridge was found dead in her apartment by her manager, Earl Mills.
-She was only 42 years old.
+She was 42 years old.

-Was it Suicide?
+The Death of Dorothy Dandridge: Was it Suicide?

 But Dorothy’s good friend Geri Nicholas Branton was confident that Dorothy’s death was a suicide:

 “Dorothy had been trying to kill herself for a long time.
 I know it was a suicide.
 She had talked of it many times….I always listen to that when people—from their gut—say ‘I’m tired.’
 It’s a different thing than ‘I’m tired’ or ‘I need some sleep.’
 No. It’s ‘I’m tired of trying.
 I’m tired of going on.
 I give up.’
 And that happened with Dottie…”

 Geri Nicholas Branton was the best friend Dorothy Dandridge ever had.
 No one, with perhaps the exception of her sister Vivian, knew Dottie better.
 I trust, however sadly, Geri’s analysis of Dorothy’s death.

 The Beautiful Legacy of Dorothy Dandridge